WillSchmidt97/FolderSync/README.md

     source: The source folder is not obliged to already exist for the program to works, if it doesnt exist it will be created.
     replica: Same as with the source folder.
     log: The log file is not obliged to already exist for the program to works, if it doesn't exist a .txt file will be created.
-Neverthless, it is required that all the folders given in the path are already created.